69 (album)

 69 is the debut album by British band A.R.
 Kane, released in 1988 on Rough Trade Records and produced by the band with additional co-production from Ray Shulman.
 Following the release of their acclaimed Lollita and Up Home!
-EPs, 69 developed the experimental "dream pop" style pioneered by the duo, blending elements of dub, acid rock, jazz, noise, and pop.
+EPs, 69 developed the experimental "dream pop" style named and pioneered by the duo, blending elements of dub, psychedelia, noise, jazz, and pop.

-69 reached number 1 on the UK Independent Albums Chart and was released to critical praise from the UK music press, garnering it comparisons to the work of disparate artists such as Miles Davis, Lee "Scratch" Perry, Arthur Russell, and Cocteau Twins.
+69 reached number 1 on the UK Independent Albums Chart upon release, and received critical acclaim from the UK music press, garnering comparisons to the work of many disparate artists and being hailed as musically innovative at the time of its release.
 Writing for Melody Maker, critic Simon Reynolds described it as "the outstanding record of '88."
 Music historian Martin C. Strong described the album's sound as "hard to pigeonhole yet seminal nevertheless."

-The album has been recognized as an influential precursor to genres such as shoegaze, post-rock and trip hop.
-In a retrospective review, Ned Raggett called it "an unfairly long-lost classic."
+The album has been recognized as an influential precursor to genres such as shoegaze, post-rock and trip hop, with it influencing acts in the respective genres and being identified as having prototypical songs in said genres.
+In a retrospective review for AllMusic, music critic Ned Raggett called it "an unfairly long-lost classic."
 In 2007, The Guardian included it in their list of "1000 Albums to Hear Before You Die."